 There is a simple trick that makes this Chocolate Mug Cake a “lava cake.”
-The result is a moist, chocolatey and indulgent treat – just what you need to quickly satisfy your chocolate craving.
+The result is a gooey and indulgent treat – just what you need to quickly satisfy your chocolate craving.

 Chocolate Lava Mug Cake

 - Scant 1 ½ tablespoons (20 g) butter

 - 2 tablespoons all-purpose flour

 - ¼ teaspoon baking powder

 - A few drops of vanilla extract

 - 1 square 1 oz. or 10 g chocolate, for example Lindt 70%

 Place butter in a 10 oz.
 (250-300 ml) microwave-safe mug and microwave at 600 watts for about 40 seconds to melt it.
 Add flour, cocoa powder, sugar, baking powder, salt, vanilla and milk and stir with a fork until batter forms.
 Add chocolate and sink it with the fork in the batter.